Which type of digital camera should you choose?

 - picture quality isn't the best

-Buy if: If you want to experience the best of the outdoors.
+You want to experience the best of the outdoors.

 Bridge cameras are halfway between a compact camera and a DSLR camera.
 They offer more advanced features (such as manual controls to change ISO, shutter speed and aperture) than you get from a basic compact camera, but typically aren't quite as advanced or expensive as DSLRs and mirrorless cameras.
 This is due to their fixed-lens set-up, although the best bridge cameras will offer excellent zoom capabilities.
 Bridge cameras are a budget-friendly compromise if you want to add a professional sheen to your holiday shots.